makerdao/dss-exec-lib/README.md

 ```

 - `ilk`:                  Bytes32 result of the hyphenated, all caps collateral type name (e.g. "WBTC-C")
-- `gem`:                  Address of the particular underlying token (e.g. WBTC), usually found already in the latest changelog.makerdao.com releases
+- `gem`:                  Address of the particular underlying token (e.g. WBTC), found in the latest MCD deployment
 - `join`:                 Address of deployed GemJoin contract
 - `clip`:                 Address of auction Clip contract
 - `calc`:                 Address of Abacus pricing contract